About Us

 Robert Ellsberg

-Community member in New York City and CW editor in the late 1970s, author of several major books on Day and editor of her journals and correspondence who has written extensively on the lives of the saints.
+Robert is author of several major books on Dorthy and is the editor of her journals and correspondence.
+He has also written extensively on the lives of the saints.
+Robert was a member of the Historical Commission, appointed by the Archdiocese to prepare Dorothy's cause for canonization.

 -